AlEmerich/capstone-project/README.md

 (Advantage Actor Critic) and Deep Q-Learning.
-For the sake of my learning, I am really interested in the A2C algorithm since it is the one who made great progress in Reinforcment Learning (I am thinking about AlphaGO@silver2017mastering).
+For the sake of my learning, I am really interested in the A2C algorithm since it is the one who made great progress in Reinforcment Learning (I am thinking about AlphaGO).
 And above all, I understand that this algorithm will suit more on that problem since the walk of the robot is a continuous learning, and not an episodic, for which Deep Q-Learning is more suitable.